|#1||Read - Using Google Classroom Button to Engage Students|

 |#4||Explore - Research 4 Success, R4S|

 Are you teaching research skills to high school students?
 Take a close look at Research 4 Success (R4S).
-R4S is an online research course that is ready to embed or link to in your learning management system.
+R4S is an online research course that is ready to link to in your learning management system.
 R4S works best when it is used along with a research project assignment.

 |#5||Extend the Learning|